 We modelled this method of developing recommendations from the medical sector.
 The medical sector has given standard guidelines that professionals can follow.
 We wanted to do the same ― identify evidence-based guidelines that justice workers can take as starting points while resolving a problem.

 To that end, we identified interventions that address this problem and then selected two to three most effective ones.
 Then we evaluated each intervention by examining its pros and cons, compared it with other interventions, and graded the source of textual evidence using the GRADE method ― a scholarly benchmark given by the medical sector to evaluate the quality of evidence.
 In this way, we tried to build a rigorous way of developing recommendations that can be used by justice workers.

-Last but not the least, we bring to you innovations, many of which are technology-based, from across the world that help couples undergoing separation.
+Last but not least, we bring to you innovations, many of which are technology-based, from across the world that help couples undergoing separation.
 They simplify the process of getting a divorce, dividing assets and responsibilities.
-They also address meeting emotional needs of the couple as well as children and help them in coping with stress.
+They also address meeting the emotional needs of the couple as well as children and help them cope with stress.

-All in all, we hope to provide useful information for social workers, lawyers, judges and other mediators that have a role to play in disputes such as divorce.
+All in all, we hope to provide useful information for social workers, lawyers, judges and other mediators who have a role to play in disputes such as divorce.

 Please note: Since the publication of this blog post, we have updated the personas shown on the Justice Dashboard.
 As a result, the names and images of the personas mentioned in this blog may differ from those currently featured on the Dashboard.
 To view the most up-to-date personas, please visit the Justice Dashboard.